Maksasj/dungeon_master/README.md

 ## Setup

 **devkitadv** - Software Development Kit for the Nintendo(tm) Gameboy Advance(tm) based on GCC.
+[Note] devkitadv already contains gcc, if you already have one, try to delete gcc from bin folder of devkitadv package.
+Or simply temporary remove mingw's gcc from PATH environment variable.
 Follow these few steps to install development environment on your local machine:
 - Dowloand full packed **devkitadv** package. [link](https://drive.google.com/file/d/1e5EfY6YxEkvzd7Fgp4rJgkPiA7NVlmBN/view?usp=sharing)
 - Unzip archive in preferred place.